Guillermo Prieto: Political career

 Prieto became personal secretary of Valentín Gómez Farías and Anastasio Bustamante, in succession.
 Under Bustamante he was editor of El Diario Oficial.
 He was minister of finance (hacienda) under Presidents Mariano Arista, Juan Álvarez and Benito Juárez.
-He was a congressional deputy 15 times and a representative of Puebla in the constituent congress of 1856-57.
-Together with other Liberals he supported the Plan de Ayutla, proclaimed March 1, 1854 and aimed at overthrowing dictator Antonio López de Santa Anna.
+He was a congressional deputy 15 times and a representative of Puebla in the Constituent Congress of 1856-57.
+Together with other Liberals he supported the Plan de Ayutla, proclaimed 1 March 1854 and aimed at overthrowing dictator Antonio López de Santa Anna.
 For this he suffered temporary exile in Cadereyta, Guanajuato.
 As minister of finance under President Juárez, he accompanied the president into exile after the coup by Félix Zuloaga.

-During the subsequent War of the Reform, he saved the life of President Juárez in Guadalajara by stepping between the president and the guns of the rebelling guardsmen (March 14, 1858).
+During the subsequent Reform War, he saved the life of President Juárez in Guadalajara by stepping between the president and the guns of the rebelling guardsmen (14 March 1858).
 The guardsmen backed down and did not shoot.
 Prieto composed the satirical song of the Liberal army, "Los cangrejos" (The Crabs).
-It was to the tune of "Los cangrejos" that the Liberals under General Jesús González Ortega reentered Mexico City in January 1861, ending the War of the Reform.
+It was to the tune of "Los cangrejos" that the Liberals under General Jesús González Ortega reentered Mexico City in January 1861, ending the Reform War.

-After the return of the Republican government to Mexico City, Prieto, again minister of finance, published the decree of February 5, 1861 declaring that ecclesiastical property was and had always been property of the nation, and that as a consequence, contracts and other dealings celebrated by the clergy without the consent of the constitutional government were null and void.
+After the return of the Republican government to Mexico City, Prieto, again minister of finance, published the decree of 5 February 1861 declaring that ecclesiastical property was and had always been property of the nation, and that as a consequence, contracts and other dealings celebrated by the clergy without the consent of the constitutional government were null and void.

 He later served as minister of foreign relations in the government of José María Iglesias.

 In 1890 the periodical La República held a poll to choose the most popular poet in Mexico.
 Prieto won easily.
 He was named by Ignacio Manuel Altamirano the "Mexican poet par excellence, the poet of the Fatherland".

 According to Eladio Cortés, in his old age "he became somewhat of an eccentric in his manners and in his general appearance".
 He died in Tacubaya on 2 March 1897 at age 79, in the presence of his second wife, Emilia Golard, his children and his grandchildren.